libremesh/network-profiles/calafou/README.md

 Profile: indoor2

-First ethernet: unused, configured as WAN (wan)
+First ethernet: unused, configured as LAN (lan??), during Wireless BattleMesh v15 it has been used for connecting the OpenWisp-based testbed

 Second ethernet: mesh, connected to Router B (lan1)